Scones111/WiFi_Halow_Security_Testbed/README.md

 It will provide you the necessary tools in order to instiate a RPI5 to act as a station and a AP.

 Once the RPI5 has been installed, and the packages from morse micro has been downloaded.
-Navigate to the hostapd, and create a copy of the hostapd_s1g.conf, called halow_ap.conf.
+Navigate to the **/hostap/hostapd** folder, and create a copy of the hostapd_s1g.conf, called halow_ap.conf.

 Inside the shellscript folder exist two different shell scripts for enabling and disabling the AP: ap_mode.sh and ap_mode_down.sh.